abi-am/omicss-25/NGS data analysis & file manipulation/alignment_practice/README.md

 samtools index sample.sorted.bam
 ```

-Indexes are binary files, so we can't peek inside.We can, however, inspect a BAM file by converting it into SAM, which is a plain text format that we can view directly.
+Indexes are binary files, so we can't peek inside.
+We can, however, inspect a BAM file by converting it into SAM, which is a plain text format that we can view directly.
 Let's convert one of the BAM files and take a look at the first 50 lines.

 ```
 # -h option tells samtools to include a header